electrocucaracha/openstack-multinode/samples/noha/README.md

 # OpenStack No High Availability Configuration

-This configuration was designed to create a minimal OpenStack cluster using [Raspberry Pi 4 Model B][1] without High Availability.
-The [provisioning process](../../install.sh) is executed on the Controller node and creates a local registry on it using the [registry script](../../registry.sh) and deploys OpenStack services using the [undercloud script](../../undercloud.sh).
+This configuration was designed to create a minimal OpenStack cluster using a [Raspberry Pi 4 Model B][1] without High Availability.

+The [provisioning process](../../install.sh) is executed on the Controller node.
+It creates a local registry on it using the [registry script](../../registry.sh) and deploys OpenStack services using the [undercloud script](../../undercloud.sh).

 The following diagram shows the distribution of OpenStack Kolla containers created by this configuration.